 - The main costs of fertility treatment

-Some people feel too overwhelmed by the amount of cancer information they are given at diagnosis to think about fertility.
-Or you may need to make fertility decisions before you’ve given much thought to whether you want to have a child in the future.
+You may feel too overwhelmed by the amount of cancer information you are given at diagnosis to think about fertility.
+Or you may be asked to make fertility decisions before you’ve given much thought to whether you want to have a child in the future.

 Even if you think, “But I don’t want kids anyway” or “My family is complete”, a fertility specialist or counsellor will probably encourage you to consider as many fertility options as possible to keep your choices open for the future.
 These decisions are personal, and no decision is right or wrong.

-After a cancer diagnosis, you will probably need to make several decisions about your fertility.
-This can be a confusing and complex process, particularly if you have several options to consider.
+After a cancer diagnosis, you may need to make several decisions about your fertility.
+It can be difficult to decide what to do, particularly if you have several options to consider.
 You may feel that everything is happening too fast.

 Understand the available options

-Generally, people make decisions they are comfortable with – and have fewer regrets later – if they gather information and think about the possible consequences.
-Consider the pros and cons of each option to help you make a well-informed decision.
+Generally, people make decisions they are comfortable with – and have fewer regrets later – if they gather information and think about the possible outcomes.
+Ask your health professionals to explain each fertility option, including risks, benefits, side effects, costs and success rates.

 Expect to experience doubts